konami99/supabase-oauth-client/README.md

 ## OAuth Flow

-### Step 1 — App login (`POST /login`)

-The user enters their Supabase email and password.
-The server calls the Supabase password grant endpoint and stores the returned JWT in an `HttpOnly` cookie.
-The JWT's `sub` claim is used as the `userId` for all AgentCore calls.

-This step is separate from the OAuth flow — it only establishes who the user is within this app.

----

-### Step 2 — Initiate OAuth (`GET /auth-url`)
+### Step 1 — Initiate OAuth (`GET /auth-url`)

 When the user clicks "supabase auth", the browser calls `/auth-url`.
-The server:
+The server assigns a `session_id` UUID cookie if the browser doesn't already have one, then:

-1. Calls `GetWorkloadAccessTokenForUserIdCommand(workloadName, userId)`
+1. Calls `GetWorkloadAccessTokenForUserIdCommand(workloadName, session_id)`
    - Returns a short-lived `workloadAccessToken` proving this workload+user identity
 2. Calls `GetResourceOauth2TokenCommand` with the workload token

 **Two possible responses:**

-- **Token already cached** — AgentCore finds a stored token for this `(workload, userId, credentialProvider, scopes)` combination and returns `accessToken` directly.
+- **Token already cached** — AgentCore finds a stored token for this `(workload, session_id, credentialProvider, scopes)` combination and returns `accessToken` directly.
 No OAuth redirect is needed.
-- **No cached token** — AgentCore creates a session, generates PKCE internally, and returns `authorizationUrl` (an AgentCore PAR endpoint URL).
+- **No cached token** — AgentCore creates a session, generates PKCE internally, and returns `authorizationUrl`.
 The browser is redirected there.

 ---

-### Step 3 — AgentCore → Supabase (internal)
+### Step 2 — AgentCore → Supabase (internal)

 This step happens entirely inside AgentCore's infrastructure — there is no code in this app for it.

-When the browser navigates to the `authorizationUrl` from Step 2, AgentCore's servers handle the request: they look up the stored session, construct the Supabase authorize URL with the PKCE params they generated, and redirect the browser there:
+When the browser navigates to the `authorizationUrl` from Step 1, AgentCore's servers handle the request: they look up the stored session, construct the Supabase authorize URL with the PKCE params they generated, and redirect the browser there:

 ```
 https://<project-ref>.supabase.co/auth/v1/oauth/authorize